cables-gl/cables_docs/md/5_writing_ops/dev_libraries/dev_libraries.md

 If you pick "JS Module" you will be able to define the name of the imported variable, your library will be loaded by calling `import * as YourName from "mysuperlib.js"` and you will then be able to use `YourName` in your Op.

+Pick "Static Attachment" to have the sourcecode of the uploaded file added to a variable `staticAttchments`encoded in base64.
+This is useful for binary parts of a library or WASM code (see below).

 #### How to best-guess the library type?